Additivity and Double Coset formulae for the Motivic and \'Etale Becker-Gottlieb transfer: Applications of the Additivity (and Multiplicativity) of the transfer

-On taking the sections over each Zariski open set $\rmW_{\alpha}$ in the above cover of $\BT^{gm,m}$, we obtain a quasi-isomorphism, since affine-spaces are contractible for motivic cohomology, and also for \'etale cohomology with respect to $\mu_{\ell^n}(j)$ as the base field is separably closed with $\ell \ne char (k)$.
-Now a Mayer-Vietoris argument using the above open cover of $\BT^{gm,m}$ completes the proof.
-Since the iterated intersections of the affine spaces forming the open cover of $\BT^{gm,m}$ are products of an affine space with a split torus, one may invoke the derived Kunneth formula for motivic cohomology as in \cite{J01} to reduce to the case where the split torus above is $1$-dimensional.
-Then a localization sequence for the pair $({\mathbb A}^n \times {\mathbb A}^1, {\mathbb A}^n \times \{0\})$ shows that the map in ~\eqref{cycl.map} induces a quasi-isomorphism on taking sections over iterated intersections of the sets $\rmW_{\alpha}$.
-This completes the proof of (ii). .2cm Next we will prove (iii) by observing the sequence of isomorphisms:
+On taking the sections over each Zariski open set $\rmW_{\alpha}$ in the above cover of $\BT^{\it gm,m}$, we obtain a quasi-isomorphism, since affine-spaces are contractible for motivic cohomology, and also for \'etale cohomology with respect to $\mu_{\ell^n}(j)$ as the base field is separably closed with $\ell \ne char (k)$.
+Now a Mayer-Vietoris argument using the above open cover of $\BT^{\it gm,m}$, discussed in the Lemmas ~\ref{isom.lemma}, ~\ref{1.intersect} and Proposition ~\ref{inductive.pf} completes the proof of the last statement.
+This completes the proof of Corollary ~\ref{double.coset.4}. \end{proof}